UB-ANC Drone: A Flexible Airborne Networking and Communications Testbed: Related Work

-There has been a lot of interest in the research community on airborne nodes/drones equipped with networking and communications capabilities to support different applications.
+There has been a lot of interest in the research community on UAV networking.
 In~\cite{atl:rohrer}, Rohrer et al. develop a domain-specific architecture and protocol suite for cross-layer optimization of airborne networks.
 They introduce a TCP-friendly transport protocol, IP-compatible network layer, and geolocation aware routing.
-They perform simulations of their protocols in network simulator programs (ns-3 and ns-2), but do not verify their performance in a real system.
-In~\cite{tiwari2008mobility}, the authors propose the Mobility Aware Routing / Mobility Dissemination Protocol (MARP/MDP) to reduce latency and routing overhead by exploiting the known trajectories of airborne nodes.
+They perform simulations of their protocols in network simulator programs (ns-2 and ns-3).
+In~\cite{tiwari2008mobility}, the authors propose the Mobility Aware Routing / Mobility Dissemination Protocol (MARP/MDP) to reduce latency and routing overheads by exploiting the known trajectories of airborne nodes.
 The nodes' trajectories are preplanned to maximize network connectivity using techniques in~\cite{tiwari2008towards}.
 MARP/MDP is compared against OLSR and AODV using the QualNet network simulator.
 In~\cite{le2009reliable}, Le et al. simulate a reliable user datagram protocol in OPNET Modeler v14.5 and in~\cite{namuduri2012airborne}, Namuduri et al. discuss cyber-physical aspects of airborne networks and use ns-2 to study average path durations under different node velocities, hop counts, and node densities.
+While this prior work contributes significantly to the advancement of UAV networking protocols and understanding some cyber-physical aspects of UAV networks, the protocols have not been implemented and tested in a real system.